-Learner profiles contain a lot of information on each learner in your school.
-Different roles within the school may only need access to certain information while other roles might need everything.
+Learner profiles contain a lot of information in your school.
+Different roles within the school may only need access to certain information, while other roles might need everything.
 For example, Learning Support may need access to accommodations but teachers might not.
-Guidance might need the ability to view and edit learner attributes but tutors only need the ability to view these.
+Guidance might need the ability to view and edit learner attributes but tutors only need view access.

 Learner profiles are broken into sections.
 Each section has its own permission.
 The permissions are View and Edit.
 You can set the view or edit permission for each role in the platform.
 Let's take a look at how you can set the permission.